-The Council's highways team are in direct contact with a European weather forecasting centre and receive daily weather forecasts so they can decide when the gritters need to go out across the MK road network.
-The weather forecast is used along with specialist computerised ice detection equipment which can check the current road temperature as this can be much lower than air temperatures.
+Our highways team receive regular weather forecasts specifically for road surface temperatures each day so they can decide when the gritters need to go out across the MK road network.
+The weather forecast is used along with specialist computerised ice detection equipment which can check the current road temperature as this can be much lower than the forecasted air temperatures.

 If frost, ice or snow is forecast then one of the following procedures are put into action.

 - Grit the grid roads and main access roads before the temperature drops